-You’ve seen it hundreds of times in the Star Wars movies.
-You’ve played with toy versions of it (models I mean…).
-But how many times have you ever dreamt of jumping into the pilot seat of the Millennium Falcon and throwing it into hyperdrive?
-Well now you get that chance in the Millennium Falcon: Smuggler’s Run ride in Star Wars Galaxy’s Edge in Dinseyland and Disney’s Hollywood Studios.
+You’ve seen it hundreds of times in the Star Wars movies, but how many times have you ever dreamt of jumping into the pilot seat of the Millennium Falcon and throwing it into hyperdrive?
+Well now you get that chance in the Millennium Falcon: Smugglers Run ride in Star Wars Galaxy’s Edge in Disney’s Hollywood Studios and Disneyland.

-We’re going to break down everything you need to know about the Smuggler’s Run attraction including the ride system, story, our review and give you a walkthrough of the ride queue and inside of the famous ship.
+We’re going to break down everything you need to know about the Smugglers Run attraction including the Ride System, Backstory, Tips, Full Review and give you a Complete Walkthrough of the ride queue and inside the Millennium Falcon!

-- Location: Star Wars: Galaxy’s Edge (Disneyland and Disney’s Hollywood Studios)
+- Location: Star Wars: Galaxy’s Edge (Disney’s Hollywood Studios and Disneyland)